celsiusnarhwal/reflex-export/README.md

 > In the latter case, the virtual environment must be located in a `.venv` directory that is in either your project's
 > root or one of its parent directories.
 >
-> If your preferred package manager has a default behavioer of storing virtual environments somewhere else
+> If your preferred package manager has a default behavior of storing virtual environments somewhere else
 > (e.g., [Poetry](https://python-poetry.org/docs/configuration/#virtualenvsin-project), [pipenv](https://pipenv.pypa.io/en/latest/virtualenv.html#custom-virtual-environment-location)), you will
 > need to configure it to either use the in-project `.venv` directory or install packages into the system environment.
 If that isn't
 > possible, you can use the [`interpreter` input](#inputs) to provide a path to the virtual environment's Python interpreter.